 In blocks A to D, the experiment consists of two different tasks that have to be performed within the same trial (dual-tasking condition).
 Participants will perform a speeded target/mask identification task (speeded two-choice identification task) and a non-speeded visibility rating of the prime using a PAS.

 Block E will contain the single-task condition and will only require participants to perform in the speeded two-choice identification task.
-Block F, finally, will hold a non-speeded two-choice prime identification task, which will be assessed in a separate session without an EEG recording, to attain an objective measure for prime visibility.
-With the two-choice identification of the target we will be measuring response priming as an indirect measure of prime processing in congruent and incongruent trials.
-The PAS will serve as the direct measure of prime processing and is designed to be a subjective measure of general prime visibility.
+Block F, finally, will hold a non-speeded two-choice prime identification task, to attain an objective measure for prime visibility.
+Block F will be administered the same day as the other blocks if participants’ time and patience allow to do so.
+Otherwise we will ask participants to return for a second session, which will not require EEG.
+With the two-choice identification of the target, we will be measuring response priming as a measure of prime processing in congruent and incongruent trials (i.e., indirect task).
+The PAS will serve as the subjective measure of prime visibility(i.e., direct task).

-Figure 1 Sample stimuli: congruent prime (top) and mask/target (bottom) stimuli.
-Note that the prime stimulus fits inside the empty middle space of the mask/target stimulus, thereby producing metacontrast masking of the prime.
+DDesign

-Design
+Our experiment will hold a total of 10 conditions: congruency (congruent vs. incongruent) and block (A, B, C, D, E).
+Please note that we will use only a single SOA due to time constraints We are primarily interested in a paradigm of low or reduced visibility (Handschack et al., 2022, 2023), since the main purpose of this study is to investigate the influence of a dual-tasking structure and that of manipulations of task 2 on RTs and priming effects.

-Our experiment will follow a 2 (congruency: congruent vs. incongruent) x 1 (SOA: 8 frames = approx. 94 ms) design per block (A, B, C, D, E), making up a total of 10 conditions.
-Please note that we will use only a single SOA due to time constraints(Handschack et al., 2022, 2023).
 Following a recommendation of Schmidt et al. (2011) there will be 60 trials per condition, so that each participant will test in 600 trials.
 Bartholow and colleagues (2009) advise the utilization of around 30% of prime-only trials, in order to be able to calculate corrected target ERPs that are not confounded by prime-related activity.
-However, since we are interested in only the target-related ERPs, which will be assessed during task 1, and all blocks will contain the same confounding because the experimental manipulations will only affect task 2, our design will not include prime-only trials.
+However, since we are interested in only the target-related ERPs, which will be assessed during the indirect task, and all blocks will contain the same confounding because the experimental manipulations will only affect the direct task, our design will not include prime-only trials.
+We will employ five catch-trials, i.e., trials without a prime stimulus, to ensure correct use of the PAS:.

 EEG acquisition

-Continuous EEG recordings will be acquired from 32 channels using an actiCHamp EEG amplifier with one 32-channel module and the actiCAP electrode cap with 32 active electrodes (BrainProducts, Germany); the EEG electrodes will be placed on the scalp according to a customized 10-20 system.
-The reference electrode will be positioned between Fz and Cz in correspondence of the FCz electrode.
-The ground electrode will be placed 1 cm inferior of Oz.
+Continuous EEG recordings will be acquired from 32 channels using an actiCHamp Plus EEG amplifier with one 32-channel module and the actiCAP electrode cap with 32 active electrodes (BrainProducts, Germany); the EEG electrodes will be placed on the scalp according to a customized 10-20 system.
 Four additional electrodes will be dedicated to the horizontal and vertical electrooculogram (EOG).
-Electrode impedances will be kept close to 25kΩ by means of a mildly abrasive electrolyte paste, as recommended by the manufacturer (Abralyt 2000, BrainProducts, Germany).
-EEG will be sampled at 1kHz and bandpass-filtered online between 0.016 and 250Hz.
+Electrode impedances will be kept close to 25kΩ EEG will be sampled at 500 Hz and bandpass-filtered online between 0.016 and 250Hz.

 EEG pre-processing

-EEG data will be preprocessed and analysed using EEGLAB 2023.1 (Delorme & Makeig, 2004) running on Matlab R2019b (The Mathworks, USA) for all further pre-processing and analysis.
-EEG data will bandpass-filtered offline (.5-40 Hz), and epoched (.2-1.2 sec, time-locked to target onset).
-After dimensionality reduction to 64 dimensions based on principle component analysis (PCA), independent-component analysis (ICA) will be performed on the concatenated single-trial EEG data, using the extended INFOMAX algorithm as implemented in EEGLAB (Bell & Sejnowski, 1995).
-The resulting 64 ICs will be automatically classified using the ADJUST toolbox (Mognon et al., 2011) and rejected if classified as artifact (i.e., eye blink, eye movement, and generic discontinuity).
+EEG data will be preprocessed and analyzed using EEGLAB 2023.1 (Delorme & Makeig, 2004) running on Matlab R2019b (The Mathworks, USA) for all further pre-processing and analysis.
+EEG data will bandpass-filtered offline (.1-40 Hz), and epoched (.2-1.2 sec, time-locked to target onset).
+Independent-component analysis (ICA) will be performed on the concatenated single-trial EEG data, using the extended INFOMAX algorithm as implemented in EEGLAB (Bell & Sejnowski, 1995).
+The resulting 32 ICs will be automatically classified using the ADJUST toolbox (Mognon et al., 2011) and rejected if classified as artifact (i.e., eye blink, eye movement, and generic discontinuity).

 Procedure